Carmichael Numbers with Prime Numbers of Prime Factors

-as long as $d$ does not have a divisor in some small exceptional set $\mathcal D_B(x)$.
+as long as $d$ does not have a divisor in some small exceptional set $\mathcal D_B(x)$ (see e.g. \cite{AGP}, bottom of page 2 and top of page 3).
 Here, it is known that $|\mathcal D_B(x)|$ is bounded by some constant $D_B$ determined only by $B$.
-So for each term in $\mathcal D_B(x)$, we choose a prime divisor $q$, and we let $\mathcal P_B(x)$ be the collection of such divisors.
+So for each $d\in \mathcal D_B(x)$, we choose a prime divisor $q|d$, and we let $\mathcal P_B(x)$ be the collection of such divisors.
 Then we can define

-With this alteration, we can now ensure that any divisor $d|L$ now satisfies (\ref{BT}).
+With this alteration, we can now ensure that any divisor $d|L$ with $d\leq x^B$ must satisfy (\ref{BT}).